zntfdr/talks/2019 The State Of Machine Learning in iOS 13/ios_13_machine_learning_state.md

 ![fit original](images/2-A12-die-shot.jpg)

-^not only software, but since the iPhone X (2017) Apple has shipped devices with a Neural Engine, also known as NPU.
+^not only software, but since the iPhone X (2017, iOS 11) Apple has shipped devices with a Neural Engine, also known as NPU.
 This includes the latest Apple watch series 4.
 A11 and A12 in the picture.
 A11 stats:
 8-core architecture.